Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 | Boring        |   -1  |
 | Complex       |       |

--Picuture 5 ("Climate change, what is it?
+### Picuture 5 ("Climate change, what is it?
 Understanding the basic facts about global warming")

 This image argues agains climate change being caused by human activity.
 They provide a simple graph and make an assertion on the header.